mpurohit88/graphql_ppt/PITCHME.md

 #HSLIDE

-## What is GraphQL
--GraphQL is a query language for your API, and a server-side runtime for executing queries by using a type system you define for your data.<!-- .element: class="fragment" -->

--GraphQL isn’t tied to any specific database or storage engine and is instead baked by your existing code and data.<!-- .element: class="fragment" -->

-#HSLIDE

 ## Similarities & Differences:

 - Both are based on the concept of a resource and can specify IDs for resources.<!-- .element: class="fragment" -->